AnthonyTechnologies/python-styleguide/syntax.md

 Python uses docstrings to document code.
 A docstring is a string that is the first statement in a package, module, class or function.
 These strings can be extracted automatically through the `__doc__` member of the object and are used by pydoc.
-(Try running pydoc on your module to see how it looks.)
+(For example, run pydoc on a module to preview the output.)
 Always use the three-double-quote `"""` format for docstrings (per PEP 257).
 A docstring should be organized as a summary line (one physical line not exceeding 120 characters) terminated by a period, question mark, or exclamation point.
 When writing more (encouraged), this must be followed by a blank line, followed by the rest of the docstring starting at the same cursor position as the first quote